-In this post, we’ll look at why WordPress is the perfect software for any website.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll look at why WordPress is the perfect software for any website.
 Then we’ll explore five surprising things you can do with this software.
 Let’s get started!

 An Introduction to WordPress (And Why It’s Not Just for Blogs)

 WordPress initially made a splash with hobby bloggers as an easy-to-use, beginner-friendly platform.
 Due to its blogger roots, many people were slow to take WordPress seriously, particularly business owners.